Blueprint | Clear Direction Before Execution

 Destination?
 Direction.

-Insights from the review are consolidated to define the starting point.
+Findings from the review are consolidated to establish a clearer understanding of the current environment.

-Key areas are identified and ranked based on impact.
+Key operational gaps, visibility issues, and priority areas are identified and ranked based on likely impact.

 "better insight, better decisions, stronger results."